Quartet vie for PFA Scotland player of the year

 Charlie Wellings and Jacynta Galabadaarachchi of Celtic are up for women's player of the year, as are Rangers striker Lizzie Arnot and Glasgow City's Priscila Chinchilla.

-Costa Rica striker Chinchilla and Australian Galabadaarachchi are also nominated for the young player prize, with Hearts' Maria McAneny and Aberdeen's Bayley Hutchison.
+Costa Rica striker Chinchilla and Australian Galabadaarachchi are also nominated for the young player prize, with Aberdeen's Bayley Hutchison and Maria McAneny, on loan at Hearts from Celtic.

 It is the first time women have been included in the PFA Scotland vote, which is cast by players in the respective competitions.